kubedb/cli/docs/guides/redis/quickstart/quickstart.md

 4.0.6-v1   4.0.6     kubedb/redis:4.0.6-v1                30m
 ```

-## Create a Redis database
+## Create a Redis server

-KubeDB implements a `Redis` CRD to define the specification of a Redis database.
+KubeDB implements a `Redis` CRD to define the specification of a Redis server.
 Below is the `Redis` object created in this tutorial.

 ```yaml
 apiVersion: kubedb.com/v1alpha1